buthed010203/yagpdb/autorole/README.md

  - Give a role right on join
  - Give a role after x amount of time
  - Require a certain role to give the role
- - Ignore people with certain roles
+ - Ignore people with certain roles.